gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 - Could not download x:
   - Big files can fail to download due to connection issues.
 You can either run Wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.
-    - **Make sure you have downloaded all the Paid AE update content!**
-  - Make sure you have the Creation Kit installed.
-Go back to [Pre-Installation](#pre-installation) and read it properly this time.

 - x is not a whitelisted download: